Apirak Kosayodhin: Post-Election 2011

 Mr. Apirak became the 8th Party-list MP of the Democrats Party of Thailand.
 He was also reelected by the Party's members to become a deputy leader of the Party.
 Once the Shadow Cabinet is formed by Democrats Party of Thailand, Mr. Apirak is appointed as the Shadow Minister of Commerce, mainly overseeing the cost of living and consumer economy of the people.

-Major Flood Crisis 2011
+2011 floods

 In September–December 2011, Thailand faced the worst flood crisis in its history with 65 provinces and 16 million people were affected, along with 815 fatalities.
 Mr. Apirak and Democrats Party of Thailand, with the help of Seni Pramoj Foundation, set up Asa-Thai (Thai volunteer) group to help aid and relieve the flood victims all over the country.
-By the end of the Flood Crisis, Asa-Thai was able to send aid to 31 provinces with 130,000 relief bags, 4,500,000 meal boxes, set up 2 emergency shelters for the victims, etc.
+By the end of the Flood Crisis, Asa-Thai was able to send aid to 31 provinces including 130,000 relief bags and 4,500,000 meal boxes, and set up two emergency shelters.

 On March 3, 2013 he participated at the 2013 Bangkok governor election.